sudiptachatterjee/subtitleMaker/README.md

 subtitleMaker
 =============

+"Of Manners gentle, of Affections mild;
+In Wit a man; Simplicity, a child."

+--- Alexander Pope

 Generate an SBV file for a youtube video where you want to add subtitles

 *Note*: This assumes you have a transcript of a Youtube video ready already